tlswg/tls-key-update/draft-tschofenig-tls-extended-key-update.md

 with the old key is received before accepting any messages encrypted with the new key.

-If implementations independently initiate the extended key update procedure, and they cross in flight, the result is that each side increments keys by two generations.
+If TLS peers independently initiate the extended key update procedure and the requests cross in flight, the ExtendedKeyUpdateRequest message with the lower lexicographic order for the key_exchange value in the KeyShareEntry will be discarded by the TLS peers.
+This approach prevents each side incrementing keys by two generations.

+Endpoints MAY handle an excessive number of ExtendedKeyUpdateRequest messages by terminating the connection using a "too_many_extendedkeyupdate_requested" alert (alert number TBD).

 ~~~
       struct {